A Train Ride in the Great Smoky Mountains to the Nantahala River Gorge

 There was a knowledgable guide on-board who provided information on various points-of-interest, history, and train trivia.
 This was an added bonus as we crossed over bridges and through landscapes — It’s always nice to know what you’re looking at!

-The historic trellis bridge Fontana Trestle that crosses over Fontana Lake was stunning.
+One of the main highlights of the trip is crossing the historic 791-foot long Fontana Trestle Bridge that spans Fontana Lake 100-feet above the water.
 You’ll want to have your camera ready for this.

 Fontana Trestle Bridge, Nantahala River Gorge, Great Smoky Mountains Railroad